XueSheng-GIT/workflow_ocr_backend/README.md

 >  :warning: Make sure to create the docker network `nextcloud` before starting the stack.
 If you don't declare the network as
 > `external`, `docker-compose` will create the network with some [project/directory prefix](https://docs.docker.com/compose/how-tos/networking/), which will cause the Deploy Daemon to fail because it doesn't find the network.

+## HaRP Support (Nextcloud 32+)

+Since Nextcloud 32, [HaRP (AppAPI HaProxy Reversed Proxy)](https://github.com/nextcloud/HaRP) is the recommended deployment method for ExApps, replacing Docker Socket Proxy.
+This app now supports HaRP out of the box.

+HaRP simplifies deployment and improves performance by enabling direct communication between clients and ExApps.
+The implementation is fully backward compatible with Docker Socket Proxy deployments.

+For installation and migration instructions, see the [HaRP documentation](https://github.com/nextcloud/HaRP#readme).